 Screw that.
 First, learn the words.
 Then put your phone down, put your scarf up, and sing your guts out.
 Be in the moment.
 Be a part of the Liverpool family for at least the duration of that song.

 So don’t bother.
-It’s like when there’s a full solar eclipse and people try to take a picture of it, when all over the world, full professionals are doing the same thing.
+It’s like when there’s a full solar eclipse and people try to take a picture of it, when all over the world, professional photographers are doing the same thing.

 If you need a video of your YNWA on your phone, then ask your travel partner to do it, assuming they don’t care as much as you do.
 Then you’ll have, and be in, your video.